thosgood/this-weeks-finds/markdown/201-250/week240.md

 lets us to speak of "models" of theories formulated in the λ calculus, just as we could for algebraic theories.
 In computer programming, the importance of a model is that it gives a picture of what a program actually accomplishes.
-A model in the category of Sets, for example, sends any program to an actual function between sets.
+A model in the category of \mathsf{Set}s, for example, sends any program to an actual function between sets.

 There's no way to list all the interesting references to CCCs and the